KaminediVignithaAnagha/KaminediVignithaAnagha/README.md

 This is Kaminedi Vignitha Anagha this side,
 Founder of SafeNest,
 currently a freshmen in Andra University.
+Also I am a winner of the NGO Hackathon
 I am rolling up my sleeves for a hackathon and interships, I am still learning the basics with AI and coding.
 I have found myself constantly drawn towards solving real world problems like with SafeNest,VoiceNotes and Interview-Coach